awslabs/containers-cost-allocation-dashboard/ARCHITECTURE.md

 The Kubecost APIs that are being used are:

 * The [Allocation API](https://docs.kubecost.com/apis/apis-overview/allocation) to retrieve the cost allocation data
-* The [Assets API](https://docs.kubecost.com/apis/apis-overview/assets-api) to retrieve the assets' data - specifically for the nodes

 ## Encrypting Data In-Transit